 Advertisements online, in paper or anywhere, I’m no fan of them.
-At home I can make them disappear, just need make sure I’m the first one to get them from the mailbox, straight to the paper bin.
-Online this is harder and I heard my family say that there is soo much advertisements online keeping them from doing a quick check.
-So we tried ad-blockers and the lot but nothing really was utopia in usability.
+At home I can make them disappear, just need to make sure I’m the first one to get them from the mailbox, straight to the paper bin.
+Online this is harder and I heard my family say that there is soo many advertisements online keeping them from doing a quick check.
+So we tried ad-blockers and the lot but nothing really was a utopia in usability.
 So I ran into Pi-hole and what I read made me interested even more. time to try it out.

 Ad-blockers block your experience

 There are sites that will detect an adblocker and show a message that they did.
 Some sites even blocked you from accessing data when you had them enabled.
 Below is an example of a Dutch news site that detects and warns you.
-I had adblock installed at this moment and my DNS not pointed to Pi-hole.
+I had Adblock installed at this moment and my DNS not pointed to Pi-hole.
 I blurred the site itself, it is not about them, it’s about the process.

 So with this see you probably want to know how to get to Pi-hole?